EarthRights International Sues Corporations for Human Rights Abuses

 "The law basically is following this first case," Herz said.
 "The handwriting for corporations is somewhat on the wall."

-Established by the First U.S. Congress in 1789, ATCA grants jurisdiction to U.S. federal courts over “any civil action by an alien for a tort only, committed in violation of the law of nations or a treaty of the United States.”
-According to ERI literature, international law violations that are covered by ATCA include torture, extrajudicial killing, forced labor, rape, and genocide.
+Established by the First U.S. Congress in 1789, ATCA grants jurisdiction to U.S. federal courts over "any civil action by an alien for a tort only, committed in violation of the law of nations or a treaty of the United States."
+According to ERI literature, international law violations that are covered by ATCA include torture, extrajudicial killing, forced labor, rape and genocide.
 The law was rarely used until 1980, when a Paraguayan woman sued and won a case against a former Paraguayan police inspector general (residing in the United States at the time of the suit) for torturing her brother to death in Paraguay.
 Since then, dictators such as Ferdinand Marcos and Bosnian-Serb leader Radovan Karadzic have been successfully sued under ATCA.
-Herz said a good body of law was built under claims filed against foreign government officials.
+Herz said a good body of law was built under claims filed against foreign government officials, because defendants often didn't fight lawsuits.

 Beginning in the mid-1990s lawyers began filing ATCA claims against U.S.-based transnational corporations like Unocal, a California energy company that collaborated with the Burmese military and French company Total to build an oil pipeline through Burma.
-ERI and its co-counselors filed a claim in 1996 that Unocal and its partners hired the notoriously brutal Burmese military despite knowing the military would commit massive abuses on the project’s behalf, abuses that were later acknowledged by a federal appeals court.
+ERI and its co-counselors filed a claim in 1996 that Unocal knowingly aided and abetted human rights abuses in Burma by engaging the Burmese military in the pipeline project — abuses that were later acknowledged by a federal appeals court.
+Engaged by Unocal to secure the pipeline area, the Burmese military forced citizens to clear land for the pipeline's path and build barracks for the troops, and relocated entire villages to make way for the pipeline, Herz said.

 Before proceeding with the pipeline, Unocal hired a consultant that accurately predicted the results of involving the Burmese military.
-Unocal proceeded anyway, Herz said, because of the high profits guaranteed by the pipeline.
+Unocal risked it, Herz said, because of the high profits guaranteed by the pipeline.

 In federal district court Unocal argued that international law only applies to a state or state actors, but the judge who initially heard the case held that if a company works with the government, they can be considered a state actor, and that an allegation of forced labor doesn't require state action anyway.

-By coincidence the judge was elevated to the Ninth Circuit Court of Appeals, and a new judge “with a very different view of the law” was assigned to the case.
-Basing his opinion on what Herz called a “misreading” of the Nuremburg Trials, the judge dismissed the case on a summary judgment, holding that the plaintiffs has to show Unocal actively participated in the abuses.
+By coincidence the judge was elevated to the Ninth Circuit Court of Appeals, and a new judge "with a very different view of the law" was assigned to the case.
+The judge ruled that the plaintiffs had to show Unocal actively participated in the abuses, basing his opinion on what Herz called a "misreading" of the Nuremburg Trials.
 Herz said during the Nuremburg Trials that German factory managers who had complied with Nazi demands argued they only worked for the Nazis because they feared for their lives.
-The Nuremburg Trials decided that this “necessity defense” could only be overruled if active participation with the Nazis could be proved through, for example, expanded production at the factory.
-When Unocal was thrown out of the federal court, the plaintiff’s counsel appealed the dismissal of the ATCA claims to the U.S. Court of Appeals for the Ninth Circuit, and refiled the California common law claims, which had been dismissed without prejudice in state court.
-Trial in the state court action begins in September.
+The Nuremburg Trials decided that this "necessity defense" could only be overruled if active participation with the Nazis could be proved through, for example, expanded production at the factory.
+When Unocalwas thrown out of the federal court, the plaintiff's counsel decided to pursue the tort claims cases simultaneously in state court as well.

 ERI is also involved in Wiwa v.
 Royal Dutch Petroleum Co., a case against Shell/Royal Dutch Petroleum Co. for human rights abuses in Nigeria.
-The Ogoni people, an ethnic minority of Nigeria, had launched massive, peaceful protests against the company’s environmental policies and the lack of development in their community.
-Although billions of dollars in oil were pumped out of the country, Herz said, the profits were taken by the government or siphoned off by central authorities.
-As a result of the protests, several Ogoni movement leaders were executed or persecuted, Herz said.
+The Ogoni people, an ethnic minority of Nigeria, had launched massive, peaceful protests against the company's environmental policies and the lack of development in their community.
+Although billions in oil were pumped out of the country, Herz said, the profits were taken by the government or ciphoned off by central authorities.
+As a result of the protests, several Ogoni movement leaders were executed or persecuted "in what was clearly a sham trial," Herz said.
+Shell bribed a witness at the trial, and their logistical support of the military was designed to get the Shell plant — shut down by the protests in the region — back up and running, Herz alleged.

-Other ATCA suits currently in federal courts include a case against Chevron Texaco for its involvement in killings in Nigeria and Exxon Mobil for human for human rights abuses in Indonesia, where the company hired the military to protect an oil facility.
+Other ATCA suits currently in federal courts include a case against Exxon Mobil for human rights abuses in Indonesia, where the company hired the military to protect an oil facility.

 "In our hopeful moments, we assume [Unocal] is going to have an impact" on such companies' business practices, Herz said.
 He noted that the University divested from Unocal stock in 2001 after a protest started by an undergraduate student.
 The onslaught of litigation may make corporations realize their vulnerability, but "what we are seeing now is a reaction," as businesses plot against ATCA.